GenericMappingTools/gmt/MAINTENANCE.md

 https://github.com/GenericMappingTools/gmt/releases, adding a new entry every time a Pull Request (with a proper label) is merged into the master branch.
 This release drafter tool has two configuration files, one for the GitHub Action at .github/workflows/release-drafter.yml, and one for the changelog template at .github/release-drafter.yml.
 Configuration settings can be found at https://github.com/release-drafter/release-drafter.
-The documentation for the workflow is based on the [PyGMT Maintenance Documentation](https://www.pygmt.org/dev/maintenance.html).
+The maintenance documentation for this workflow is based on the [PyGMT Maintenance Documentation](https://www.pygmt.org/dev/maintenance.html).

 The drafted release notes are not perfect, so we will need to tidy it prior to publishing the actual release notes at https://docs.generic-mapping-tools.org/latest/changes.html.